amaurinorato/test-credit-card-statement-installments-sum/README.md

 20/05  	SHOP FACIL PARC 04/12 SAO PAULO  	      BR  	$5.41
 ```

 For example, let's say the first month is January, if we sum the values of all open installments that are shown in the file above, we would have a total of $3050.49.
-So, the program should print somethin like January:3050.49 or 1:3050.49
+So, the program should print something like January:3050.49 or 1:3050.49

 You don't need to worry about the year changing